eclipse-californium/californium/scandium-core/README.md

 ## RPK/X509

 Certificate based credentials are provided using a implementation of the [CertificateProvider](src/main/java/org/eclipse/californium/scandium/dtls/x509/CertificateProvider.java) interface.
-And to verify certificates of the other peers, provide a implementation of the [NewAdvancedCertificateVerifier](src/main/java/org/eclipse/californium/scandium/dtls/x509/NewAdvancedCertificateVerifier.java).
+And to verify certificates of the other peers, provide a implementation of the [CertificateVerifier](src/main/java/org/eclipse/californium/scandium/dtls/x509/CertificateVerifier.java).

 For demonstration, two implementations of the `CertificateProvider` are available, the [SingleCertificateProvider](src/main/java/org/eclipse/californium/scandium/dtls/x509/SingleCertificateProvider.java) (for simple setups or setups with earlier versions of Californium), and the [KeyManagerCertificateProvider](src/main/java/org/eclipse/californium/scandium/dtls/x509/KeyManagerCertificateProvider.java) (for setups with multiple certificates in order to support different certificate types and/or other subjects/servernames (SNI)).

-Also for demonstration, one implementation of the `NewAdvancedCertificateVerifier` is available, the [StaticNewAdvancedCertificateVerifier](src/main/java/org/eclipse/californium/scandium/dtls/x509/StaticNewAdvancedCertificateVerifier.java).
+Also for demonstration, one implementation of the `CertificateVerifier` is available, the [StaticCertificateVerifier](src/main/java/org/eclipse/californium/scandium/dtls/x509/StaticCertificateVerifier.java).

 Using the interfaces enables also implementations, which are providing the credentials dynamically.
 If that is done in a way with larger latency (e.g. remote call), also a asynchronous implementation is possible.
 Such a design with larger latency will still cause delays in the handshakes and limit the possible handshakes in a period of time, but has only slightly effects on the other ongoing traffic.